Employment misunderstanding and misconceptions

 A common misunderstanding is that, because GPRA negotiates the National Terms and Conditions for the Employment of Registrars (NTCER) with General Practice Supervision Australia (GPSA), there is no need for GP registrar to also negotiate their employment agreement with their training practice.
 This is not the case.

-Accreditation standards for all training practices require that the terms and conditions in registrar employment agreements must NOT be less than the NTCER minimum — this means that registrars can negotiate for terms and conditions HIGHER than those set out in the NTCER.
+Accreditation standards for all AGPT training practices require that the terms and conditions in registrar employment agreements must NOT be less than the NTCER minimum — this means that registrars can negotiate for terms and conditions HIGHER than those set out in the NTCER.

-The NTCER is not a registered award; your signed employment agreement is the legal document under which you are employed.
 Remember, whatever terms and conditions you and your practice agree upon — whether it is the NTCER minimum or above — get it written into your employment agreement and signed BEFORE you commence working for the training practice.
+This sets clear expectations for you and your employing practice.

 GPRA does not provide professional legal, accounting, financial, taxation or employment advice or any other advice of a professional and expert nature; information provided by GPRA is of a general nature only; if members wish to obtain such professional advice on any matter raised by them with GPRA, they are encouraged to consult an independent suitably qualified expert.
-Before receiving advice from GPRA, all members should read the full disclaimer
+Before receiving advice from GPRA, all members should read the full disclaimer.